 A good evening routine can train your brain and body to sleep better, naturally.
 Visit our Sleep Hub for more resources to support a better night’s rest, including a downloadable sleep diary to help provide clarity.

 If you’re feeling overwhelmed and anxious, it’s likely you need to up your levels of mental rest.
 We are not designed to be ‘on the go’ all the time, always staring at a screen or otherwise, though many professions often require this.
 It’s vital to schedule short breaks, following recognised guidance that more frequent short breaks are often more helpful than longer breaks less often.
 So, 5 minutes every hour can be better than 20 minutes every 2 hours.
 This type of rest is especially relevant to pitta dosha types, who can really burn the candle at both ends and push themselves to the limit.

-Ashwagandha is a key adaptogen herb from the Ayurvedic tradition, used in our Inner Peace supplement that can support this type of rest.
+Ashwagandha is a key adaptogen herb from the Ayurvedic tradition, that can support this type of rest.
 Adaptogens help the body to ‘adapt’ to stress, by having a rejuvenating and nourishing effect, which helps restore balance in the body.

 Regular meditation can also provide mental rest and help us recharge.
 This ancient practice can take many forms, though it is generally necessary to have at least 5 to 20 minutes to experience an effect.
 Enjoying a cup of tea as part of a meditation ritual has also been practiced in many traditional cultures.
 Try our series of short, guided meditations supported by some key herbs.